 The income from the use of television and advertising rights and income from gate receipts belong to the organising federation.
-The organising federation shall cover general organising expenses and the staying expenses of the teams (maximum of seventeen (17) persons as per composition of teams) for the duration of the competition plus two (2) days and the FIBA Europe representative/staff.
+The organising federation shall cover general organising expenses and the staying expenses of the teams (maximum of seventeen (17) persons as per composition of teams), the nominated FIBA Officials and the FIBA Europe staff for the duration of the competition plus two (2) days.
+The organising federation shall also cover the travelling expenses and fees of all neutral referees, commissioners and referee instructors nominated for the event as well as the fees for all accompanying referees.